19-inch rack: Overview and history

 The 19-inch rack format has remained constant while the technology that is mounted within it has changed considerably and the set of fields to which racks are applied has greatly expanded.
-The 19 in standard rack arrangement is widely used throughout the telecommunication, computing, audio, video, entertainment and other industries, though the Western Electric 23-inch standard, with holes on 1 in centers, is still used in legacy ILEC/CLEC facilities.
+The 19 in standard rack arrangement is widely used throughout the telecommunications, computing, audio, video, entertainment and other industries, though the Western Electric 23-inch standard, with holes on 1 in centers, is still used in legacy ILEC/CLEC facilities.

-Nineteen-inch racks in two-post or four-post form hold most equipment in modern data centers, ISP facilities, and professionally designed corporate server rooms.
-They allow for dense hardware configurations without occupying excessive floorspace or requiring shelving.
+Nineteen-inch racks in two-post or four-post form hold most equipment in enterprise data centers, ISP facilities, and professionally designed corporate server rooms, although hyperscale computing typically use wider racks.
+They allow for dense hardware configurations without occupying excessive floor space or requiring shelving.

-Nineteen-inch racks are also often used to house professional audio and video equipment, including amplifiers, effects units, interfaces, headphone amplifiers, and even small scale audio mixers.
+Nineteen-inch racks are also often used to house professional audio and video equipment, including amplifiers, effects units, interfaces, headphone amplifiers, and even small-scale audio mixers.
 A third common use for rack-mounted equipment is industrial power, control, and automation hardware.